rizinorg/book/src/basic_commands/sections.md

 Before the IO refactoring done by condret, the `S` command was used to manage what we now call maps.
 Currently the `S` command is deprecated because `iS` and `om` should be enough.

 Firmware images, bootloaders and binary files usually place various sections of a binary at different addresses in memory.
-To represent this behavior, radare offers the `iS`.
+To represent this behavior, rizin offers the `iS`.
 Use `iS?` to get the help message.
 To list all created sections use `iS` (or `iSj` to get the json format).
 The `iS=` will show the region bars in ascii-art.

 You can create a new mapping using the `om` subcommand as follows:
 ```